 Library Cards for Faculty

-If you have a Redeemer University College campus card, this will be used as your library card.
+If you have a Redeemer OneCard (your Redeemer ID card), this will be used as your library card.
 Please present it at the circulation desk and staff will register you in the library database.
-If you do not have an I.D. card, please email a “head-shot” photo of yourself to Janice (jdraksler@redeemer.ca) to arrange one for you.
+For more information about your Redeemer OneCard, please see this link on the app.

 Faculty Loan Periods